Best AI Phone Answering Services for Small Business (2026)

 Ruby is one of the oldest and most recognized virtual receptionist services.
 They use exclusively live human receptionists based in the United States.
 The experience is polished and professional, and their receptionists are well-trained for warm, friendly interactions.

 Ruby bills by the minute rather than per call.
-The entry plan includes 50 receptionist minutes for $235/mo, with additional minutes at $5.49 each.
+The entry plan includes 50 receptionist minutes for $250/mo, with additional minutes at a rate Ruby doesn't publish each.
 A 5-minute call costs you roughly $27.45 on overages.
 For high-volume businesses or businesses with longer average call times, this adds up rapidly.
 They operate Mon-Fri 5am-9pm PT, Sat 6am-6pm PT.

 Best for: Small professional services firms (attorneys, accountants, consultants) with low call volume who prioritize a human touch and U.S.-based receptionists.
 Works well for businesses where calls are short and infrequent.